rufio-tf2/skeleton-config/README.md

 1. Click the "Browse Local Files..." button
 1. Open the `tf` folder

-### 1. Back up your `cfg`
+### 1. Back up your current settings

-I recommend [making a backup](./BACKUP.md) of your current `cfg` folder in case you want to revert to your current setup.
+I recommend [making a backup](./BACKUP.md) of your current settings in case you want to revert to your current setup.
 Also, remove any other configs you've got in place.
 You can even back up your whole `tf` folder if you want, it isn't that large.

 ### 2. Move config files

 To install my files, open the `custom` folder that's inside of the `tf` folder.
 If `custom` doesn't exist, just create it.

 1. Navigate into `tf/custom/`
-1. Drop my config into here
+1. Move `skeleton-config` into here

-You should now have my config located at `tf/custom/reed-config`.
+You should now have my config located at `tf/custom/skeleton-config`.
 Restart TF2 and everything should be setup.

 **Note**: If anything is wonky after you install my config, please [create an issue](https://github.com/reed-tf2/skeleton-config/issues).